Marriage and divorce are two significant life events that can have a huge

 many individuals who are suffering with mental health issues.
 Many marriages

-these days are impacted by personality disorders like narcissism, bipolarity,
+are impacted by personality disorders like narcissism, bipolarity, depression,

-depression, and borderline and personality disorders, just to name a few.
+and borderline and personality disorders, just to name a few.
+Mental health

-Mental health issues are destroying the fabric of marriages today and
+issues are destroying the fabric of marriages today and taking a toll

 Lack of Emotional Support